qualityshepherd/brine/posts/the_steep_mage.md

 Fog chokes Veshra Cemetery.
 Monuments lean at drunken angles and a half-collapsed chapel marks the cemetery's northern edge.
 At its center, three excavated graves form a triangle around Lady Veshra's monument.

-A robed figure sits on a stool near the monument, porcelain tea service arranged *just so* on a headstone. **The Steep Mage** sips from fine bone china while his gravediggers work, their spades biting into consecrated earth.
+A robed figure sits on a stool near the monument, tea service arranged *just so* on a headstone. **The Steep Mage** sips from fine bone china while his gravediggers work, their spades biting into consecrated earth.
 He rocks ever so slightly, mumbling a verse over and over.

 But the cemetery itself betrays him. **Sentinel Crows** are its eyes; **Grief Wraiths** its vengeance. **Veshra's descendant** is here for her inheritance.
 And breaking Lady Veshra's coffin seal releases the wraiths, who protect the cemetery and the Soulstone from disturbance.